“I practice yoga because it makes me a better person and keeps me inspired to live the best life possible.”

 Nikki lives in northern California with her husband and two daughters

 Nikki has more than 20 years teaching experience and has been leading 200 and 300-hour teaching trainings for more than 12 years.
 She is YA500hr E-RYT and was Director of Trainer Development for YogaWorks for more than 7 years where she supported and mentored teacher trainers.
 She leads intensives, immersions and workshop series in the San Francisco Bay Area and beyond.
 She contributes to Yoga International where you can find her articles and videos.
-Nikki is an Athleta Ambassador for embodying the Power of She, is sponsored by Zobha, has presented at Yoga Journal conferences and was voted best yoga teacher by Marin Magazine 2016.
+She also contributes video content on www.yogaanytime.com.
+Nikki was a 2016 Athleta Ambassador for embodying the Power of She, was sponsored by Zobha, has presented at Yoga Journal conferences and was voted best yoga teacher by Marin Magazine 2016.